 League Play: Each season GMST offers three or four sports League programs to co-inside with Special Olympics Seasons.
 You must choose one sport as your competition sport per season; however you can cross-train in other sports if you wish.
 The sports available per season are explained in the Sports Offered Tab of this web site.
 During the sport league play, there will be weekly practice sessions with trained coaches, and one or more scrimmage games or area competitions with our agencies and teams in the Atlanta Regional area.
 These events are usually on Saturdays.

 Annual Programs: In addition we offer a bowling league in Buford, GA from September to May.
-This provides competition in State games in August for those athletes 22 and older, or in Marietta at Winter Games for those 21 or under.
+This provides competition at State games in Marietta at Winter Games.
 We can also connect you with other sports such as Equestrian, Gymnastics, and Tennis.

 Transportation: Finally, remember that you are responsible for arranging your own transportation to and from practices, tournaments and state games.
 In the past, team transportation has been provided for Fall Games with the cost of this included in your donation amount.
 Also remember, that it is important that you arrive on time and be picked up from practice or events in a timely manner.
 All coaches and volunteers donate their time and talents to train your athlete in his or her sport.